PansulBhatt/Covid-19-Validator/README.md

 1. View the application in a browser at `localhost:3000`.
 2. View the streaming application at port 3002.
+3. From a configurations standpoint, we have enabled ES6 support and added nodemon for development purposes.

 ## Deploy to IBM Cloud as a Cloud Foundry application